wdemarest/strogsvr/README.md

 ```

 7. Redirect port 8080 to port 80.
 We don't want to run the server as root, but ports below 1024 are root only, so this is the safe workaround.
+Note that as of 2019-10-18 these commands are always run during a ./svr start
 ```bash
 sudo sysctl net.ipv4.ip_forward=1
 sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080